 Helping a community for a long time bears a risk that community in question would become used to it and would expect you to do everything for it.
 First of all, you will not be in a position to always help.
-On the other hand, it is better for members of the community to learn that some things do for themselves, because at some point the opportunity to this society to get to know them better.
+On the other hand, it is better for members of the community to learn that some things do for themselves, because at some point they will have to do it, and that will make them more responsible members of the society.
+It is always helpful to make good cooperation with prominent members of the community, in our case sector leaders, community assistants or to establish the so-called council of elderly male members where it would be necessary to develop a culture of dialogue and peaceful resolution of possible misunderstandings or problems in the community the opportunity to this society to get to know them better.
 Organize community events and social gatherings with other members, but also outside of their place of residence - for example: excursions to other cities in order to get to know the country where they live; visiting the cinema or the theatre and other events in their surroundings ...
 In this way, they become more socially active and aware surroundings and the opportunities they have.
 It is important that key activities for community members are organized in such a way that they have constant contact with the members of the society in which they are being integrated - for example, children to attend regular schools, and not classes dedicated to members of their community only.